-Whether you own a large company or a small family-operated business, the success of your business depends on smart strategy and planning.
-It's important to protect your hard work.
+Whether your clients own a large company or a small family-operated business, the success of any business depends on smart strategy and planning.
+It's important to help your clients protect their hard work.
 North American Company offers business solutions to help ensure that all the effort and money invested in a business won't disappear when the unexpected happens.